pibooth/pibooth/README.rst

     # Cleanup the 'directory' before start
     clear_on_startup = True

-    # How long to debounce the button in seconds
-    debounce_delay = 0.3

     # Start pibooth at Raspberry Pi startup
     autostart = False

     # Show fail message and go back to wait state in case of exception
     failsafe = True

+    # How long to debounce the hardware buttons in seconds
+    debounce_delay = 0.3

     [WINDOW]
-    # (width, height) of the display monitor or 'fullscreen'
+    # The (width, height) of the display window or 'fullscreen'
     size = (800, 480)

     # Blinking background when picture is taken